contao/docs/docs/manual/layout/templates/template-insertion.en.md

 This article is machine translated.
 {{% /notice %}}

 This `insert()`function can be used to insert a template into another template.
-The function also accepts additional variables as second parameters.
+The function also accepts additional variables as second parameter.

 ```php
 <?php $this->insert('template_name', array('key'=>'value')); ?>